PROJECT UPDATE: June 2021

 Westbrook Communities Local Growth Planning Project Working Group

-Between September 22 and October 14, The City was accepting applications for the Westbrook Communities Local Growth Planning Working Group.
+Between September 22 and October 14, 2019, The City was accepting applications for the Westbrook Communities Local Area Planning Working Group.
 This working group will provide key input into the Westbrook Communities project and will help ensure different viewpoints and perspectives are brought to the table.
 We received over 175 applications from the broader community.

 Members of the working group will participate in seven focused sessions where they will engage in dialogue and discussion of the broader planning interests of the entire area as we develop a new local area plan for the communities of: Wildwood, Spruce Cliff, Westgate, Rosscarrock, Shaganappi, Glendale, Killarney/ Glengarry, Glenbrook and the portions of Upper Scarboro/Sunalta West and Richmond that are west of Crowchild Trail..